Russell Cicerone

-Russell Cicerone (born November 17, 1994) is an American soccer player who plays for Sacramento Republic of the USL Championship.
+Russell Cicerone (born November 17, 1994) is an American soccer player who plays for Tampa Bay Rowdies of the USL Championship.

 Early life

 Cicerone was born on November 17, 1994, to parents David and Mary.
 He grew up in Bloomfield Hills, Michigan, where he attended Brother Rice High School.
 Cicerone played on the school's soccer team, and served as team captain for one year.
 He also played soccer at Vardar Freiburg Academy as a high school senior.

 Career

 Amateur and college

 Cicerone spent four years playing college soccer at University at Buffalo between 2013 and 2016, where he scored 42 goals in 71 appearances, also tallying 22 assists.